sachinym/Github-Advanced-Security/Module4-CodeScanning.md

    ![github-advisory-database](images/gf.png)

-## Task 2: Turn on advanced setup on a Java repository, Customize the scan and view results
+## Task 2: Turn on advanced setup on a Java repository

 ## Advanced Setup